• Skip to main content

 • Family members must respect each other’s property and ask permission to use something that belongs to someone else

-Rules about honesty and morality
+Honesty and morality

 All parents can agree it’s important to teach our children right from wrong and the value of being honest.

 Kids learn morals and honesty two ways: by seeing the example of important adults in their lives and by being taught these concepts.
 Frequent conversations with kids about what you believe and why can form the foundation to this teaching.
-And adding these beliefs to your family house rules can make the concepts more concrete to kids.
+And adding these beliefs to your family rules can make the concepts more concrete to kids.

 Examples of family rules about honesty and morality include: